Xathanon/Moonwalk-1e/source/Core/Senses.rst

-Wall            Olfactory, Tactile, Taste, Thermal, Astral Sonar/Ultrasound, Auditory Sonic Generator Sonar/Ultrasound                           Auditory White Noise     Auditory                                   Sonar/Ultrasound Mana Barrier    Astral                                     N/A
+Wall            Olfactory, Tactile, Taste, Thermal, Astral Sonar/Ultrasound, Auditory Sonic Generator Sonar/Ultrasound                           Auditory White Noise     Auditory                                   Sonar/Ultrasound Astral Form     Astral                                     N/A
 =============== ========================================== ==========================

 Line of "Sight"
 ---------------
 Is not that simple.
-A line of sight using a sense means a straight line can be drawn between the source and the destination for at least one precise sense possessed by the source.
+A line of sight using a sense means a straight line can be drawn between the source and the destination without any totalling barriers for at least one precise sense possessed by the source.
 Prefixing a specific sense's descriptor to the phrase implies the requisite that that line can be drawn with that particular sense (such as astral line of sight).
-Physical line of sight tends to refer to line of sight with all senses that are not Astral Sense.
-In sections referring to the Matrix, line of sight in the Matrix is line of sight determined as in the Matrix sense environment instead of in the physical one.
+Terrestrial line of sight refers to line of sight with all senses that are not Astral Sense.
+In sections referring to the Matrix, line of sight in the Matrix is the ability to draw a line from the actor to the target in the Matrix environment.

+Note that line of sight is not equivalent to line of effect.

 Spotting and Awareness:
 -----------------------